ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 ### Microcomputers
 A microcomputer is a small, personal computer that is typically used by only one person at a time.

+### Poll #1
+1. The first exascale supercomputer Frontier was built with what type of CPUs?
+(On slide 3, you can see the answer)
+    1. Intel Xeon
+    2. AMD Epyc +
+    3. IBM Power
+    4. Apple M2

-## 4. What components are required for a computer to function?
+## 5. What components are required for a computer to function?
 There are three components that every computer needs to function, regardless of its type:

 1. Hardware